Using the SCP task in Bamboo

 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of an existing SCP task, or click Add Task and then SCP Task to create a new task.
+- Select the name of an existing SCP task, or click Add task > SCP Task to create a new task.

 Complete the following settings:

 Helps you identify the purpose of the task.